Cassette single: Packaging

-Originally, most cassette singles were released in a thick paper sleeve that slipped over the outside of the cassette.
+Originally, most cassette singles were released in a thick paper sleeve that slipped over the outside of the cassette, called an O case or an O-card.
 This was then usually shrink wrapped in cellophane plastic.
 Some singles contained one song on each side, much as 7-inch 45-rpm records had done, but others repeated the songs on both sides.
-In some markets, cassette singles generally used the same packaging as standard cassettes, a rigid plastic box with a folded paper inlay insert.
+In some markets, cassette singles generally used the same packaging as standard cassettes, a rigid plastic box with a folded paper inlay insert (known as a J-card).

 As the cassette maxi single or extended play (EP) was released, more intricate packaging was incorporated that looked similar to the packaging of a regular album cassette.
-These were placed in standard rigid plastic cassette cases, with a folded paper/cardstock inlay insert.
+These were placed in standard rigid plastic cassette cases, with a folded paper/cardstock inlay "J-card" insert.
 Unlike a full-length cassette album, these were generally only one two-sided inlay instead of an extended fold-out (the latter as required for song lyrics, and other additional information usually found on albums).
 Maxi-singles usually contained four or more versions of a single song; i.e.: typically the '7-inch single', an 'album version', a shorter 'radio edit', and occasionally a 'club edit' or 'dance mix', and a '12-inch extended version'.
 Other options could include an 'a cappella' version, and / or an 'instrumental' version.
 Alternatively, some cassette singles contained differing versions of two different songs, as in a 'double A-side'.

 Popularity

-Although the cassette had reached a high level of popularity by the late 1970s, due to the ubiquity of mobile devices such as the Sony Walkman, the boombox, and car audio cassette players, cassette singles never rivalled gramophone records to even near the same extent as cassette albums had done.
-In the U.S., cassette singles were completely phased out by the mid 2000s.
-One reason for their lesser popularity was because they appeared to be an inefficient use of the media to consumers; a cassette single took up the same storage space as a full album.
-In April 2013, however, psychedelic rock band MGMT released the first single from their third album as a cassette single, and October 2014 saw the cassingle Great Big Happy Green Moonface from Polaris, the band's first release in fifteen years.
-In 2020 Lady Gaga released cassette singles for her songs "Stupid Love" and "Rain on Me" from the album Chromatica becoming her first single releases on the format.
+In the U.S., cassette singles were the most popular single format from 1989 to 1996, overtaking vinyl singles in the former year and being overtaken by CD singles in 1997.
+In 1989, Roxette's "Listen to Your Heart" became the first Billboard Hot 100 number-one single to only be commercially available as a cassette single, and many other singles released up to the mid 1990s were only available to purchase on this format in the U.S. Cassette singles were completely phased out in most countries by the mid 2000s.
+In October 2012, American alternative metal band Deftones released "Leathers," the lead single from their album Koi No Yokan, as a cassette single.
+In April 2013, psychedelic rock band MGMT released the first single from their third album as a cassette single, and October 2014 saw the cassette single "Great Big Happy Green Moonface" from Polaris, the band's first release in fifteen years.
+In 2020, Lady Gaga released cassette singles for her songs "Stupid Love" and "Rain on Me" from the album Chromatica becoming her first single releases on the format.